Wild Australia Show: Second season in Sydney and journey home

-Purcell had secured a booking for the troupe to perform in the play It Is Never Too Late to Mend, which was opening on 27 May in a production staged by George Rignold at Her Majesty's Theatre.
-The Wild Australia Show troupe performed dances and demonstrations and acted in background roles to enhance the play's effect.
-Their performance was positively received, with one critic writing that "nothing more striking has ever been witnessed in this city".
+On 22 May, Purcell and the performers returned to Sydney.
+Purcell had secured a booking for the troupe to perform in the play It Is Never Too Late to Mend, which opened on 27 May in a production staged by George Rignold at Her Majesty's Theatre.
+The troupe performed dances and acted in background roles during the play.
+Their performance received favourable reviews, with one critic writing that "nothing more striking has ever been witnessed in this city".

-By July, Purcell had abandoned his hope of continuing the world tour and appealed to the Queensland government for financial assistance in returning home.
-The Queensland government had also decided that it would not allow the tour to continue and that the Aboriginal performers must be returned to their lands.
-The Queensland and New South Wales governments debated who should bear the £65 cost of feeding the performers and transporting them back to Brisbane.
-Eventually the Queensland government agreed that it would pay the cost.
+Meston lobbied the Queensland government to put a stop to the tour, writing to the colonial secretary that Purcell was likely to mistreat the performers and that the planned world tour "ought not to be allowed".
+The New South Wales Aborigines Protection Board also wrote to the Queensland government to ask that the performers be returned to Queensland.
+By late June, the Queensland government agreed that the performers should be returned to their lands.
+The following month, Purcell abandoned his hope of continuing the planned world tour and appealed to the Queensland government for financial assistance in returning home.
+The Queensland and New South Wales governments debated who should bear the £65 cost of feeding the performers and transporting them back to Brisbane, until the Queensland government eventually agreed to pay.

-The performers departed from Sydney and arrived in Brisbane on 14 July, although one performer—likely either Bula or Dugum—decided to remain in Sydney after being offered employment.
-However, the employment arrangement quickly fell through and the man returned to Queensland a week later.
-The performers continued on from Brisbane to ports in northern Queensland, where the police would help escort them home.
-Following their returns, all of the performers with the exception of Gida faded from public view and left little trace in the historical record.
+The performers arrived in Brisbane on 14 July, although one performer (likely either Bula or Dugum, two of the Kaurareg performers) decided to remain in Sydney after being offered employment.
+The employment arrangement quickly fell through and the man returned to Queensland a week later.
+The performers continued their journeys from Brisbane to ports in northern Queensland, from where the police helped to escort them back to their lands.
+Following their return, all of the performers with the exception of Gida left little trace in the historical record.

 Court case and aftermath

-Purcell had been arrested in Sydney on 11 July after Meston alleged that he had stolen money, although the case was quickly dismissed.
-He was arrested again after his return to Brisbane, but the case was once again dismissed.
-Allegations began to surface that Purcell had used violence and coercion to force some of the Indigenous performers to join the Wild Australia Show; Meston denied involvement and blamed Purcell for any coercion, saying that he had given Purcell strict instructions that all performers must join voluntarily.
+Purcell was arrested in Sydney on 11 July after Meston alleged that he had stolen money, but the case was quickly dismissed.
+Charges against Purcell were dismissed for a second time after he was arrested upon his return to Brisbane.
+Allegations began to surface that Purcell had used violence and coercion to force some of the Indigenous performers to join the Wild Australia Show; Meston denied involvement and blamed Purcell for any coercion, saying that he had given Purcell strict instructions to ensure the performers joined voluntarily.

-Purcell sued Meston on charges of "false imprisonment, malicious prosecution, and slander".
-Purcell sought damages of £1500, while Meston launched a civil counter-suit for £2000 for injuries to his "credit, reputation and character".
+Soon after the performers had returned to their lands, Purcell sued Meston for "false imprisonment, malicious prosecution, and slander".
+Purcell sought damages of £1500, while Meston launched a £2000 civil counter-suit for injuries to his "credit, reputation and character".
 Meston's suit proved unsuccessful, while Purcell was awarded damages of £50.
-The lawsuits left a detailed historical record in the form of court documentation, and remain the source for much of what is known today about the Wild Australia Show's tour.
+The lawsuits left a detailed historical record in the form of court documents, and are the source for much of what is known about the Wild Australia Show's tour.